 - In the past, SAP was linked with Toxic Shock Syndrome (Though it does appear that SAP itself was not a direct cause; more on this below).

 In our research, we were not able to find credible, evidence-based studies which prove that SAP is either toxic or dangerous to humans.
 To the contrary, we have found some presumably tree-hugging green diaper companies who have concluded that the SAP they use is safe and non-toxic including but not limited to:

 - Seventh Generation

-On the whole, we're left concluding, somewhat anxiously, that the body of evidence (or lack thereof to the contrary) suggests that SAP appears to be safe.
-Perhaps as a testament to the apparent safety of SAP, our founder and one of the primary authors of this article, Dr. Juliet Spurrier, is using BAMBO Nature diapers, which are a green diaper with SAP, for overnight diapers with her children (although Dr. Spurrier notes, emphatically, that if she knew then what she knows now about disposable diapers, she would have chosen cloth diapering for daytime use, and used a green disposable for overnight).
+On the whole, we're left to conclude, somewhat anxiously, that the body of evidence (or lack thereof) suggests that SAP appears to be safe.
+Perhaps as a testament to the apparent safety of SAP, our founder, Dr. Juliet Spurrier, used BAMBO Nature diapers, a green diaper with SAP, for overnight diapers with her children.
+Though Dr. Spurrier notes, emphatically, that if she knew then what she knows now about disposable diapers, she would have chosen cloth diapering for daytime use, and used a green disposable for overnight.

 This short video will give you a feeling for SAP's unique water absorption capabilities:

 Link to Toxic Shock Syndrome